-Results of Operations for the year ended September 30, 2021 compared to the year ended September 30, 2020
+Results of Operations for the year ended September 30, 2022 compared to the year ended September 30, 2021

 To facilitate review of our results of operations, the following tables set forth our financial results for the periods indicated.
-All information is derived from the consolidated statements of operations.
+All information is derived from the consolidated statements of income.

-For the year ended September 30, 2021, we recognized net income of \$10.9 million, or \$2.28 per diluted share, compared to net income of \$5.0 million, or \$1.18 per diluted share, for the year ended September 30, 2020.
-This increase was primarily due to a \$14.6 million increase in net interest income as a result of the increase in interest-earning assets primarily derived from our acquisition of Savoy, as well as significant reduction in our interest rate paid on deposits and borrowings.
+For the year ended September 30, 2022, we recognized net income of \$23.6 million, or \$3.68 per diluted share, compared to net income of \$10.9 million, or \$2.28 per diluted share, for the year ended September 30, 2021.
+This increase was primarily due to a \$19.5 million increase in net interest income, principally due to growth in interest-earning assets and a widening of the Company's net interest margin.